Table of Contents

 Everything You Need to Know About Visiting Canada’s Wonderland with a Baby or Toddler

-Since it opened in 1981, Canada’s Wonderland was not only the first major theme park in Canada, it remains the largest out of all the amusement parks in Canada.
+When it opened in 1981, Canada’s Wonderland was the first major theme park in Canada.
+And it remains the largest amusement park in Canada.

 I’ve been a gazillion times!
 So, if you’re thinking of visiting Canada’s Wonderland with a baby or toddler, I can help plan your day and make the most of your trip.